richelbilderbeek/R-CodingStandard/README.md

 ### References

 * [Google's R Style Guide](https://google.github.io/styleguide/Rguide.xml): `Use a consistent style for TODOs throughout your code.
 TODO(username): Explicit description of action to be taken`

-Summary: R Style Rules

-      Function Definitions and Calls
-       Function Documentation
-       Example Function
-       TODO Style: TODO(username)

-     Organization

-Function Definitions and
-          Calls

-            Function definitions should first list arguments without default values, followed by those with default values.

-            In both function definitions and function calls, multiple arguments per line are allowed; line breaks are only allowed between assignments.

-GOOD:

-PredictCTR <- function(query, property, num.days,
-                       show.plot = TRUE)

-           BAD:
-PredictCTR <- function(query, property, num.days, show.plot =
-                       TRUE)

- Ideally, unit tests should serve as sample function calls (for
-            shared library routines).

-        Function Documentation
-           Functions should contain a comments section immediately below the function definition line.
-These comments should consist of a one-sentence description of the function; a list of the function's arguments, denoted by Args:, with a description of each (including the data type); and a description of the return value, denoted by Returns:.
-The comments should be descriptive enough that a caller can use the function without reading any of the function's code.

-        Example Function

-CalculateSampleCovariance <- function(x, y, verbose = TRUE) {
-  # Computes the sample covariance between two vectors.
-  #
-  # Args:
-  #   x: One of two vectors whose sample covariance is to be calculated.
-  #   y: The other vector. x and y must have the same length, greater than one,
-  #      with no missing values.
-  #   verbose: If TRUE, prints sample covariance; if not, not.
-Default is TRUE.
-  #
-  # Returns:
-  #   The sample covariance between x and y.
-  n <- length(x)
-  # Error handling
-  if (n <= 1 || n != length(y)) {
-    stop("Arguments x and y have different lengths: ", length(x), " and ", length(y), ".")
-  }
-  if (TRUE %in% is.na(x) || TRUE %in% is.na(y)) {
-    stop(" Arguments x and y must not have missing values.")
-  }
-  covariance <- var(x, y)
-  if (verbose)
-    cat("Covariance = ", round(covariance, 4), ".\n", sep = "")
-  return(covariance)
-}